Impala Hunting Cost

 - That belief is probably a fallacy.

-- Impala can look similar to the red lechwe to the untrained eye and can’t be mistaken for the red hartebeest.
+- Impala can look similar to the red lechwe to the untrained eye and can’t be mistaken for the “Harley-Davidson” (the colloquial name for the red hartebeest) or red hartebeest.

 - Impala hunting is a must for any first time African hunter.